Free ticketed event

 Dr. Abiodun (Abby) Ilumoka currently serves as program director for engineering education in the Division of Undergraduate Education (DUE) at NSF.
 She is lead program director for the DUE engineering team and co-lead for the Improving Undergraduate STEM Education (IUSE) program.

-Understanding and modeling complex systems such as the US K-16 STEM education system requires bold interdisciplinary research.
-At NSF, Dr. Ilumoka’s research focus is to use her experience and background in engineering research and engineering education to help generate accurate and efficient predictive models for aspects of the K-16 STEM education enterprise.
+At NSF, Dr. Ilumoka’s research focus is to use her experience and background in engineering research and engineering education to help inform the generation of efficient predictive models for elements of the K-16 STEM education enterprise.

 R. Steven (Steve) Turley is a temporary program director for physics education in the Division of Undergraduate Education (DUE) at the National Science Foundation.
 Dr. Turley is involved in the Improving Undergraduate STEM Education (IUSE), the Robert Noyce Scholarship, the IUSE: Hispanic Serving Institutions (IUSE:HSI), and Scholarship in Science, Technology, Engineering, and Mathematics (S-STEM) programs.